 Click Here to File a Utah Lien Document

 Everyone, regardless of the tier in which they fall, must file a “preliminary notice” of their involvement on the project to preserve their Utah mechanics lien rights.
+These notices provide the contractor or owner with notice of who is performing work on the job, (as well as the bank or title company, if notice to them is necessary), as well as who is providing materials.
 A Utah preliminary notice must be filed within 20 days after commencement of the claimants work or the date of which it first furnishes materials or equipment or, if later, 20 days after the filing of a notice of commencement.
+Generally, Utah's online construction registry will email if anyone files a preliminary notice.
+The law does not differentiate between who must file a preliminary notice: a preliminary notice must be filed by an architect within 20 days in the same way that a preliminary notice must be filed by suppliers within 20 days.
 Preliminary Notices are required for both private and public construction projects.
-Amendments to Preliminary Notices must be filed within ten days of the owner's filing of a Notice of Intent to Obtain Final Completion.
+Amendments to Preliminary Notices must be filed within ten days of the owner's filing of a Notice of Intent to Obtain Final Completion

 Click Here to File a Utah Prelien Notice Document

 On construction projects for which no notice of completion is filed with the registry, a Utah notice of lien must be recorded no later than 180 days after the date of final completion of the “original contract”.
-In cases where the notice of completion is filed with the registry, the Utah mechanics lien notice must be filed no later than 90 days after the date of the notice of completion is filed but in no case later than 180 days from final completion.
+In cases where the notice of completion is filed with the registry, the Utah mechanics lien notice must be filed no later than 90 days after the date of the intent to complete is filed but in no case later than 180 days from final completion.
 “Final completion” is defined by statute as follows:

 - the date on which a permanent certificate of occupancy is issued;